-There are hundreds of paintings depicting men, women, angels singing or holding a musical instrument in their hands.
+There are hundreds of paintings depicting men, women, angels singing or holding a in their hands.

 For instance, in the huge ‘Procession in St Mark’s Square’ by Gentile Bellini (now at the Accademia Galleries), the Doge exits the Ducal Palace preceded by three players of harp, viola and lute.
 We’re in 1496.